 - Pro-bono Attorney, Consumer Bankruptcy Assistance Project

-- Co-Author, District Court Overturns Purdue Pharma’s Chapter 11 Plan and Related Releases of Sackler Family from Opioid Liability Claims, 18 PRATT’S JOURNAL OF BANKRUPTCY LAW 61 (2022)
+- District Court Overturns Purdue Pharma’s Chapter 11 Plan and Related Releases of Sackler Family from Opioid Liability Claims, 18 PRATT’S JOURNAL OF BANKRUPTCY LAW 61 (2022)